ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Progressing

-* Managing most typical diagnostic and therapeutic procedures independently and seeks help when required
+* Manages most typical diagnostic and therapeutic procedures independently and seeks help when required

 ##### Achieved

-* Managing all diagnostic and therapeutic procedures safely, and effectively
+* Manages all diagnostic and therapeutic procedures safely, and effectively

 #### 2.6 Effectively manage time pressure and decision fatigue during general practice consultations